 II.
-Coursework and examinations
+Coursework and course examinations

-§ 7 The purpose and scope of the Master's examination
+§7 The purpose and scope of the Master's examination

-- (1) The Master's examination is to determine whether the student has acquired the in the postgraduate course Master of Science Global Urban Health imparted expertise, understands and can critically judge the interrelations, and has the ability to apply the scientific methods and knowledge independently. - (2) The Master's examination consists of the module examinations (final exams or partial module examinations), this also includes the Master's thesis and the oral Master's examination. - (3) The Master's examination is passed if all module examinations were evaluated in each case with at least the grade "sufficient" (4.0).
+(1) The Master's examination is to determine whether the student has acquired the in the postgraduate course Master of Science Global Urban Health imparted expertise, understands and can critically judge the interrelations, and has the ability to apply the scientific methods and knowledge independently.

+(2) The Master's examination consists of the course examinations (module examinations), this also includes the Master's thesis and the oral Master's examination.

+(3) The Master's examination is passed if all module examinations were evaluated in each case with at least the grade "sufficient" (4.0).
 Moreover, all in accordance with § 6 ECTS points from the module coursework and examinations must be acquired.
+ECTS points for the individual modules, courses or other accomplishments are given, when all required coursework and course examinations are completed.